Information Secure Storage Policy

 Confidential information should only be stored in University case management systems or University network storage.
 Using removable media, or storing any private information on a laptop, personal device or using personal cloud storage is strictly prohibited

-Category D – Unauthorised
+Category – Unauthorised

 Any data/information which is personally owned, or which belongs to a 3rd party should not be accessed through, downloaded to, stored on or distributed using University equipment and services; this includes: